jckouame/EclipseTrainingSlides/slides.md

 ---
 title: DSF Events (2)
+build_lists: true

 - Events are how the Data Model tells the View Model of changes
     - e.g., Thread stops => Update Debug View
-    - This is an advanced topic not covered in this course
+    - View Model is an advanced topic not covered in this course
+<br><br>
 - Events also notify services of other services' changes
     - e.g., Clearing caches when execution resumes
 ---